mxro/maxrohde-web/content/posts/2010/2010-08-20-instructions-in-export-package-that-are-never-used/index.md

 ---
-title: 'Instructions in Export-Package that are never used'
-date: '2010-08-20'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2010-08-20"
+title: Instructions in Export-Package that are never used
 ---

 **Problem**